 Students value the input and involvement of industry in their course curricula 6.8.
 WIL provides students with an opportunity to develop skills, get hands-on experience and try out different career options 2.2, 6.5, 1.7.
 However, participating in WIL, especially placement-type WIL, often requires students to sacrifice other opportunities, including paid work.
-Non-compulsory WIL poses additional challenges for engaging students as they must be aware of the opportunity to participate and see the value in choosing WIL above other options.
+Where WIL is optional, students must also be aware of the available opportunities and the value in choosing WIL above other options.

 Strategies for engaging students in non-compulsory WIL include:

 - Talking to students about how WIL can help them achieve their career goals;

 - Ensuring that students are aware of WIL opportunities early in their course so they can plan for WIL;